JoseSK999/floresta-docs/src/ch05-01-using-partial-chainstate-as-chain-backend.md

     # /// and to build the accumulator.
 We assume this is sorted by height, and
     # /// should contain all blocks in this interval.
     pub(crate) blocks: Vec<BlockHeader>,
-    # /// The height this interval starts at.
-This [initial_height, final_height), so
-    # /// if we break the interval at height 100, the first interval will be [0, 100)
-    # /// and the second interval will be [100, 200).
-And the initial height of the
-    # /// second interval will be 99.
-    pub(crate) initial_height: u32,
     /// The height we are on right now, this is used to keep track of the progress
     /// of the sync.
     pub(crate) current_height: u32,